burakim/Kaptan-Field-Checker/README.md

 # Kaptan Class Field Value Checker [![Build Status](https://travis-ci.com/burakim/Kaptan-Field-Checker.svg?branch=master)](https://travis-ci.com/burakim/Kaptan-Field-Checker)
 > *"Kaptan" is a Turkish word that means captain.*

 Kaptan is a JAVA library that checks class fields in terms of input validation and verification.
-If it sees any variable violation, it immediately throws **FieldViolationException**.
+If it sees any variable value violation, it immediately throws **FieldViolationException**.

 ## Getting Started
 ### How Can I Get It?